How are bone grafts used to stabilize the spine?

 - Less surgical blood loss

-- You may be up and walking within a few hours of surgery
+- Be up and walking within a few hours of surgery^

-If your doctor has told you that you would benefit from a traditional open back fusion with use of bone grafts as a means of stabilization, we invite you to consider our minimally invasive spine surgery options.
-Our surgeons have decades of combined experience in these advanced techniques, helping more than 75,000 patients since 2005.
+If your doctor has told you that you would benefit from a traditional open back fusion with the use of bone grafts as a means of stabilization, we invite you to reach out to Laser Spine Institute and ask for a no-cost MRI review* to find out if you are a potential candidate for our minimally invasive spine surgery.
+Our surgeons have decades of combined experience in these techniques, helping more than 75,000 patients since 2005.